-Louise and I were heading off locally a few years ago, when I spotted a Freightliner Van in front of a Route 46 store.
-Pulled the car over, jumped out and gave it a hard look over.
+I was heading down Route 46 in Denville a few years ago, when I spotted a Freightliner Van in front of a store.
+I pulled the car over, jumped out and gave it a hard look over.
 I announced that it was the best chassis I had ever seen for conversion to a motorhome.
 I’m not sure what year it was, but no one at that time was producing a RV on that chassis.

 Fast forward several years and Winnebago was now producing RV’s, but I couldn’t afford one.
 As improvements were made on the Freightliner/Dodge/Chrysler/Mercedes they showed up in the Winnebago.
 The Freightliner/Dodge/Chrysler/Mercedes association fell apart in 2007,but there was no change, as Mercedes made all the chassis from the start.